 I believe we all have the capacity to grow and learn to face life with more strength and understanding, whatever the challenges, however lost we may feel.
 I work with each person as an individual, and my aim is to work in a clear and collaborative way to support each person’s potential for awareness and change, using a range of therapeutic approaches.

-I have a Master’s Degree in Counselling, a Bachelor’s Degree in Social Work, specializing in individual casework, a Master of Applied Linguistics and Certificates in Online Moderation and Online Counseling.
+I have a Master’s Degree in Counseling, a Diploma in Sex Addiction Counseling, a Bachelor’s Degree in Social Work, specializing in individual casework, a Master of Applied Linguistics and Certificates in Online Moderation and Online Counseling.
+I am currently undertaking teacher training in MBSR: Mindfulness Based Stress Reduction.
 I am dedicated to life-long learning and regularly attend supervision, peer meetings and training courses in different aspects of counseling.
 Originally from Australia, I have worked in Australia, England and Germany and am very comfortable communicating in English with people from different countries and cultures.
 My additional qualifications and experience in linguistics and cross-cultural training mean I am skilled at communicating in English with speakers of other languages.
 I live in Stuttgart, Germany with my husband and have family in Australia, the USA, England and Hong Kong.

 I am a member of BACP, the British Association for Counseling and Psychotherapy, and ACA, the American Counseling Association.

 Master of Applied Social Science, Counseling